Transport guide - Belgium - Europe

 Photo by Diego Delso

-Airport arrival and last-mile logic in Brussels
+Airport arrival and last-mile choice in Brussels

-The first route of the trip should reduce friction, not prove you picked the cheapest line.
+The first route of the trip should reduce hassle, not prove you picked the cheapest line.

 • Know the cleanest airport move before landing